WinterLicht/Chaos-Projectile/README.md

 As the game was mainly developed on Debian-like systems, those commands assume Python and apt-get to be available.
-If you run the game on non-Debian Operating Systems, you won't be able to run the first command.
+If you run the game on non-Debian operating system, you won't be able to run the first command.
 Thus, you will need to install [PyGame](https://pygame.org/download.shtml) (used library) and [pip](https://pypi.python.org/pypi/pip/) (installer for the pytmx and pyscroll) from other sources.